realworldocaml/book/en/compiler-output-formats.md

   if a > b then a else b
 ```

-Generate the assembly code into a `compare_mono.S` file.
+Now compile this into assembly and read the resulting `compare_mono.S` file.

 ```console
 $ ocamlopt -inline 20 -nodynlink -S compare_mono.ml
 $ cat compare_mono.S
 ```

-If you've never seen assembly language before, then the contents
+If you've never seen assembly language before then the contents may be rather
-will be rather unreadable.
-While you'll need to learn x86 assembly
+scary.
+While you'll need to learn x86 assembly to fully understand it, we'll
-to fully understand it, we can give you some basic instructions to spot
-patterns in this section.
+try to give you some basic instructions to spot patterns in this section.
+The

-The implementation of the `cmp` function is this fragment:
+excerpt of the implementation of the `cmp` function can be found below.

 ```
 _camlCompare_mono__cmp_1008: